Skip to main content

 Per University of Kentucky tradition, UK President Eli Capilouto has selected student representatives to speak at each of the four UK Commencement Ceremonies.
 The ceremonies will be held Friday, May 3, and Sunday, May 5, in Rupp Arena.

-The four student speakers are:
+The four student

 By Rebecca Longo